theogf/ThermodynamicIntegration.jl/README.md

 [Thermodynamic integration]() is a technique from physics to get an accurate estimate of the log evidence.
 By creating a schedule going from the prior to the posterior and estimating the log likelihood at each step one gets a stable ad robust estimate of the log evidence.
+You can find a good reference for the method in the paper ["Computing Bayes Factors Using Thermodynamic Integration"](https://academic.oup.com/sysbio/article/55/2/195/1620800?login=true)
+Additionally I wrote a [short blog post](https://theogf.github.io/bayesiantribulations/blogposts/thermint/) about it.

 ## A simple example